StandardSolvers/ps-code-snippets/README.md

 ![logo](./docs/img/logo.png)

+# Problem Solving Code Snippets
+- Unlock the potential of your code with the Algorithm Codesnippet.
+- A unique and creative rendering of standard solvers' algorithms, showcasing the beauty and complexity of coding!

+## UML: Class Diagram
 ![uml](./docs/img/uml.png)

-# 일단 한 패키지에 담기
-# 차후 intellij와 core를 분리

-Unlock the potential of your code with the Algorithm Codesnippet
-- a unique and creative rendering of standard solvers' algorithms, showcasing the beauty and complexity of coding!